 Table of Contents

-Fort Kochi — the historic peninsula — is one of India’s most walkable and photogenic neighbourhoods.
-Beyond it, Kochi serves as the gateway to Kerala’s backwaters, tea plantations, and hill stations.
+Fort Kochi — the historic peninsula — is hands down one of India’s most walkable and photogenic neighborhoods.
+Beyond it, the city launches you straight into Kerala’s backwaters, tea plantations, and misty hill stations.
+Honestly, if Kochi isn’t on your India itinerary, we need to have a serious conversation.

 Kochi at a Glance